SaysockRFQ

-Send the next files in one clean attachment package instead of reopening the whole brief.
+Prepare one clean attachment pack instead of reopening the whole brief.

 Attachment handoffSend only the files that help the next reply move forward

-One grouped attachment pack beats five scattered follow-up emails.
+One grouped attachment pack beats five scattered file emails.

 Keep packaging, documentation, and reference files attached to the same product path.

-A clean follow-up pack should support the existing brief, not force the production team to sort through old assets, mixed refs, and unrelated pack-out ideas.
+A clean attachment pack should support the existing brief, not force the production team to sort through old assets, mixed refs, and unrelated pack-out ideas.

-Use one small file pack with one short summary note.
+If files are needed, use one small pack with one short summary note.

 The goal is to help the next production reply find the right file, understand why it matters, and keep the project inside the same commercial direction that was already submitted.